Samsung Galaxy S22 reservation teaser confirms Note-like design for S22 Ultra

-The Samsung Galaxy S22 launch is expected very soon, and ahead of the February Unpacked event, Samsung has launched a reservation page so you can get the company to set aside a new phone or Galaxy Tab S8 for you if you want.
-However there's a huge secret hidden within.
+The Samsung Galaxy S22 launch is expected very soon, and ahead of the February Unpacked event, Samsung has launched a reservation page so you can get the company to set aside a new phone or Galaxy Tab S8 for you.
+However, there's a huge secret hidden within.

 The reservation page, which you can view here, includes a teaser video for the new smartphones, and in a blink-and-you'll-miss-it shot, you can see silhouetted outlines of the Galaxy S22.
 Don't try to watch the video for it, we've shared it as the image at the top of this page.